t-geindre/php-gpio/README.md

 **php-gpio** is a simple PHP library to play with the Raspberry PI's GPIO pins.

-It provides simple tools such as reading & writing to pins
+It provides simple tools such as reading & writing to pins.

+General Purpose Input/Output (a.k.a.
+GPIO) is a generic pin on a chip whose behavior (including whether it is an input or output pin) can be controlled (programmed) through software.
+The Raspberry Pi allows peripherals and expansion boards (such as the Rpi Gertboard) to access the CPU by exposing the inputs and outputs.

+For further informations about the Raspberry Pi's GPIO capabilities, see docs & schemas at http://elinux.org/RPi_Low-level_peripherals.

 [![Build Status](https://secure.travis-ci.org/ronanguilloux/php-gpio.png?branch=master)](http://travis-ci.org/ronanguilloux/php-gpio)